The GeneHome Clinic at Moffitt

 Genetic mutations increase risk for cancer.
 Genetic testing for cancer predisposition is a viable option for patients who may be at heightened risk for hereditary malignancies, which account for approximately 5 to 10 percent of cancers.
 When genetic mutation is identified, precision, prevention, earlier diagnosis and individualized cancer management are available.

 At Moffitt Cancer Center, the specialized GeneHome Clinic helps patients and referring physicians manage preventive screening and treatment for high-risk individuals carrying cancer gene mutations.
 Our board-certified medical geneticists and other health care professionals collaborate to provide the service our patients need and deserve.
-The GeneHome Clinic works closely with Moffitt’s Genetic Risk Program to offer testing for all cancer-related gene mutations.
+Led by Dr. Xia Wang, the GeneHome Clinic works closely with Moffitt’s Genetic Risk Program to offer testing for all cancer-related gene mutations.

 Advantages for patients